Daryll-Ann: Excelsior Recordings (1996–2004)

-Post Daryll-Ann
+Post-Daryll-Ann

-Until 2006 the band members lay low.
-Jelle Paulusma was the first to break the silence and released his first solo album under the moniker Paulusma.
-Anne Soldaat in the meantime assisted in producing GEM’s second album and released his first solo album under the moniker of Do-The-Undo in January 2007.
-His second solo album titled 'In Another Life' was released in 2009.
-Next to touring with his own band Soldaat toured with Tim Knol, whose debut album 'Tim Knol' was released in January 2010.
-Both Soldaat and Jeroen Klein play on this album.
-Jeroen Kleijn plays the drums on the two albums by the band Johan; THX JHN and 4, and he was the drummer in a Dutch experimental band Spinvis.Currently drummer with Claw Boys Claw.
+Until 2006, the band members were inactive.
+Jelle Paulusma released his first solo album under the moniker "Paulusma".
+Anne Soldaat assisted in producing GEM's second album, and released his first solo album under the moniker of "Do-The-Undo" in January 2007.
+His second solo album, In Another Life, was released in 2009.
+Along with touring with his own band, Soldaat toured with Tim Knol, whose debut self-titled album was released in January 2010.
+Both Soldaat and Jeroen Klein played on this album.
+Jeroen Kleijn plays the drums on the two albums by the band Johan: THX JHN and 4.
+He was also the drummer in the Dutch experimental band Spinvis.
+Currently he is the drummer for Claw Boys Claw.

 Reunion

-In August 2013 the band announced the plans for a new tour in 2014, in order to promote the reissues of their albums.
-The box "Daryll-Ann Again" that was released in December 2013 contains all the albums of the band, with additional demo and rare recordings.
+In August 2013 the band announced the plans for a new tour in 2014, to promote the reissues of their albums.
+The box set Daryll-Ann Again that was released in December 2013 contains all the albums of the band, with additional demo and rare recordings.

-In 2024, the band released their first new album in 20 years, called "Spring".
+In 2024, the band released their first new album in 20 years, Spring.